zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

   The name of a section defining a location option that gives the location of a Zope installation.
 This can be either a checkout or a distribution.
-If the location has a lib/python subdirectory, it is treated as a distribution, othwerwise, it must have a src subdirectory and will be treated as a checkout.
+If the location has a lib/python subdirectory, it is treated as a distribution, otherwise, it must have a src subdirectory and will be treated as a checkout.
 This option defaults to "zope3".
+And if location is empty, the application will run solely from eggs.

 site.zcml
   The contents of site.zcml.

 eggs
   The names of one or more eggs, with their dependencies that should be included in the Python path of the generated scripts.

 Let's look at an example.
 We'll make a faux zope installation: